 Site 02 pilot treated the reverse osmosis concentrate stream of the Evides Demin Water Plant located in Botlek industrial area.
 The experiments were separated in two modes of operation; Mode I and Mode II.
 The configuration of the units was different in the two modes.
 In Mode I, the reverse osmosis concentrate was firstly treated with the Nyex unit, where TOC was removed by 82.3%.
-Then, the effluent of the Nyex unit was treated by a nanofiltration unit achieving 93% rejection of SO_4^{2-} , 18% rejection of Cl- and 89% recovery of water.
+Then, the effluent of the Nyex unit was treated by a nanofiltration unit achieving 93% rejection of SO42-, 18% rejection of Cl- and 89% recovery of water.
 The nanofiltration permeate was treated by a reverse osmosis unit resulting in a water recovery of 90%.
 The nanofiltration concentrate was planned to be treated by a crystallizer unit (the EFC).
-However, it was found that further concentration of Na^+ and SO_4^{2-} in the NF concentrate was required for the operation of the EFC unit (unable to reach the eutectic concentration of Na_2SO_4).
-The RO unit was used to further concentrate the NF concentrate before it is fed to the EFC unit.
-Thereafter, the EFC unit successfully recovered ice (clean water) by 81% and Na_2SO_4 salt with a purity of 99.97%.
+However, it was found that further concentration of Na+ and SO42- in the NF concentrate was required for the operation of the EFC unit (unable to reach the eutectic concentration of Na2SO4).
+The RO unit was used to further concentrate the NF concentrate before it was fed to the EFC unit.
+Thereafter, the EFC unit successfully recovered ice (clean water) by 81% and Na2SO4 salt with a purity of 99.97%.
 The RO concentrate was treated by the MED evaporator recovering water by 67% and a solution rich in NaCl with a purity of 70%.
-In Mode II, the reverse osmosis concentrate was first treated with the nanofiltration unit recovering 90% of water and rejecting SO_4^{2-} and CI^- by 94% and 52%, respectively.
+In Mode II, the reverse osmosis concentrate was first treated with the nanofiltration unit recovering 90% of water and rejecting SO42- and Cl- by 94% and 52%, respectively.
 Thereafter, the nanofiltration concentrate was treated by the Nyex unit removing 89.7% TOC.
 The Nyex effluent was planned to be treated by the EFC crystallizer unit.
-However, similar to Mode I it was found that further concentration of Na+ and SO_4^{2-} was required in order to reach the eutectic concentration of Na2SO4 for the operation of the Nyex unit.
-There are no results from the operation of the EFC unit in Mode II with the application of the RO unit for the further concentration of the Nyex effluent, as experiments were not performed since results were expected to be similar to Mode's I. The nanofiltration permeate was treated by a reverse osmosis unit resulting in a water recovery of 90%.
-The MED evaporator treated the reverse osmosis concentrate resulting in a water recovery of 80% and a NaCI recovery with a purity of 95%.
-The recovery of Site 02 pilot in Mode I was 94%, whereas in Mode II was 88% due to lack of experiments with the EFC unit.
-The expected recovery of Site 02 pilot in Mode II in case the EFC unit was in operation is 96%.
+However, similar to Mode I it was found that further concentration of Na^+ and SO_4^{2-} was required in order to reach the eutectic concentration of Na_2SO_4 .
+No EFC experiments were performed in Mode II because results were expected to be similar to those from Mode I. The nanofiltration permeate was treated by a reverse osmosis unit resulting in a water recovery of 90%.
+The MED evaporator treated the reverse osmosis concentrate resulting in a water recovery of 80% and a NaCl recovery with a purity of 95%.
+The recovery of Site 02 pilot in Mode I was 94%, whereas in Mode II was 88% without operation of the EFC unit.
+The expected recovery of Site 02 pilot in Mode II in case the EFC unit was in operation was estimated at 96%.